 What details are kept on the donor register?

 Life Fertility Clinic keeps a record of all sperm donors.
 On our donor register we will record your name, contact details and profile details.
-We also record any children that you have had of your own, and previous donations and babies born as a result of your donation with us.
+We also record whether you have had children of your own, and previous donations and babies born as a result of your donation with us.
 We use this information to limit the number of families that are created.

 Why do I need counselling before donating?